Henry A. Bumstead: Career

 In 1920 Bumstead was elected Chairman of the National Research Council.
-He was a member of the Connecticut Academy of Arts and Sciences.
+He was a member of the Connecticut Academy of Arts and Sciences, the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.

 Personal life

 In 1896 Bumstead married Luetta Ullrich, daughter of John Ullrich, a banker of Decatur, Illinois.
 The couple had two children, John Henry (born 1897) and Eleanor (born 1902).
 John Henry became a medical doctor in 1923, after study at Johns Hopkins University.
 He later joined Yale Medical School.
 Eleanor married William E. Stevenson, a President of Oberlin College (1946–59).